ncndihoc/Hotel_Management/README.md

 # Hotel_Management

-This is a grroup project.
+This is a group project.

 20126021 - Lê Viết Lực